 Eating Disorders (Secondary School)

 If you are worrying about whether your child is developing an eating disorder or have discovered that they have, see your GP as soon as possible to discuss whether a referral to specialist services is needed.
-Sometimes teenagers and young adults may not want to see a doctor, may not agree there is a problem or may wish to go alone.
+Sometimes teenagers and young adults may not want to see a doctor or may not agree there is a problem or may wish to go alone.
 While a GP cannot share information that someone over 16 has told them without that person’s consent, a parent can share their own worries with the GP (See Confidentiality).
 There is a lot of help and information available for young people and their families - see videos, blogs, books, Apps and helplines at the bottom of this page.

 I think my child might have an eating disorder